Fsun333/EP_390_Final_Instrument_Design/GettingStarted.md

 ## 2. Hardware Assembly

 This instrument comes fully assembled.
-No additional hardware setup is required.
+You don't need any additional hardware setup.

 ---